Recitals and sequins, life skills and friendly competition.

 We’re all about bringing the fun and excitement of the performing arts into your life through structure with the expectation that our students learn and grow.
 Children and teens will love taking classes in the expansive 10,000 square foot facility where dancers, actors, musicians, and singers are only limited by their imaginations.

-With opportunities to perform in the Capitol theatre, Eisenhower stage, and at venues throughout the Yakima community, students have every opportunity to shine.
+With opportunities to perform in the Capitol theatre and at venues throughout the Yakima community, students have every opportunity to shine.

 We welcome everyone of all ages to join with our family in experiencing the performing arts.

-Once you join with us, you’re part of the studio family.
+Once you join with us, you’re part of the studio community.

 Meet the Owner